knickels/Player-Stage-Manual/WORLDFILES.md

 >` > player bigbob7.cfg`
 >` > playerv --ranger:0 --ranger:1 --blobfinder:0`

 The full worldfile is included in appendix B, this includes the orange and carton models as well as the code for putting them in the simulation.
-Figure [fig:BuildingAWorld:OtherStuff:FinalRobotAndStuff] shows the populated Player/Stage simulation.
+Figure [fig_BuildingAWorld_OtherStuff_FinalRobotAndStuff] shows the populated Player/Stage simulation.

 ![Final BibBob](https://github.com/NickelsLab/Player-Stage-Manual/blob/master/pics/oranges_box/final_robot_and_stuff.png)
 The Bigbob robot placed in the simulation along with junk for it to pick up.